dailypenn/challenge-react/README.md

-# Spring '20 React Challenge
+# Fall '20 React Challenge

 Hey there!
 Welcome to the DP's web dev challenge~